-Purpose: To provide moneys to be loaned by the Director of Development Services Agency (the "Director") of the State of Ohio (the "State") to Grob Systems, Inc. (the "Borrower"), which the Borrower will use to finance (i) costs associated with the acquisition, construction, equipping and installation of an approximately 90,000 sq. ft. addition to the Borrower's existing manufacturing facility located in Bluffton, Ohio, (the "Project"); (ii) the Primary Reserve; and (iii) a portion of the costs of the issuance of the Bonds.
+Purpose: To provide moneys to be loaned by the Director of Development (the "Director") of the State of Ohio (the "State") to the Dayton-Montgomery County Port Authority (the "Borrower"), which the Borrower will use to finance a portion of the costs of constructing, equipping and furnishing an approximately 39,000 square foot office facility (the "Project"); issuance of the Bonds and a required reserve account.
 The moneys will be loaned to the Borrower pursuant to the State's Ohio Enterprise Bond Fund Program which is described herein.
+The Borrower will lease the Project to The Connor Group, A Real Estate Investment Firm, LLC, an Ohio limited liability company (the "Lessee") pursuant to the Lease Agreement (as defined herein) for use in the Lessee's business of real estate investments.

 Security and Sources of Payment: The Bonds are being issued on a parity, and are to be secured equally and ratably, with any other Ohio Enterprise Bond Fund Bonds previously or hereafter issued by the State that are made payable from the Ohio Enterprise Bond Fund Accounts, as defined herein.
 The Bonds are payable primarily from and are secured by a pledge of the Ohio Enterprise Bond Fund Accounts (but not the Program Transfer Account) without priority by reason of series designation, form, number, date of authorization, issuance, sale, execution, authentication, delivery, dated date or maturity, all as described herein.
-The Bonds are the one hundred twenty-seventh series of Ohio Enterprise Bond Fund Bonds, as defined herein.
+The Bonds are the One Hundred and Twenty-Sixth series of Ohio Enterprise Bond Fund Bonds, as defined herein.
 Some of the Ohio Enterprise Bond Fund Accounts are held by The Huntington National Bank (the "Trustee"), acting as trustee on behalf of the Treasurer of State (the "Treasurer").
-The remainder of the Ohio Enterprise Bond Fund Accounts is held by the Treasurer as trust funds.
-The State has also covenanted to use, if there is a default in making payments when due on Ohio Enterprise Bond Fund Bonds, as defined herein, but only to the extent such funds are necessary and available therefore and have not been committed for other uses, and subject to the approval of the State Controlling Board, funds in the Program Transfer Account of the Facilities Establishment Fund in the Treasury of the State, as described herein.
+The remainder of the Ohio Enterprise Bond Fund Accounts are held by the Treasurer as trust funds.
+The State has also covenanted to use, if there is a default in making payments when due on Ohio Enterprise Bond Fund Bonds, as defined herein, but only to the extent such funds are necessary and available therefor and have not been committed for other uses, and subject to the approval of the State Controlling Board, funds in the Program Transfer Account of the Facilities Establishment Fund in the Treasury of the State, as described herein.
 THE BONDS ARE NOT GENERAL OBLIGATIONS OF THE STATE OF OHIO OR OF ANY POLITICAL SUBDIVISION AND ARE NOT PAYABLE FROM ANY TAX SOURCE.
 THE RIGHTS OF HOLDERS OF THE BONDS TO PAYMENTS OF AMOUNTS DUE THEREUNDER ARE LIMITED SOLELY TO THE OHIO ENTERPRISE BOND FUND ACCOUNTS (WHICH ARE PLEDGED TO SUCH PAYMENT) AND, TO THE EXTENT DESCRIBED HEREIN, THE PROGRAM TRANSFER ACCOUNT.

 Form and Denomination: The Bonds will be issued as fully registered bonds, one for each maturity, in the denominations of \$100,000 and any integral multiples of \$5,000 in excess of \$100,000.
 The Bonds will be issued initially in book-entry form, registered in the name of Cede & Co., as nominee of The Depository Trust Company ("DTC"), to whom all payments and notices with respect to the Bonds will be made.
 As long as the Bonds are in book-entry form, purchasers of Bonds will not receive Bond certificates.
-Instead, purchasers of Bonds will become the beneficial owners of such Bonds, with such ownership evidenced solely in the book-entry system recorded and maintained by DTC and certain Participants (and Indirect Participants) who participate with DTC in maintaining the book-entry system.
+Instead, purchasers of Bonds will become the beneficial owners of such Bonds, with such ownership evidenced solely in the book-entry system recorded and maintained by DTC and certain Participants (and Indirect Participants) who participate with DTC in maintaining the bookentry system.
 See "BOOK-ENTRY ONLY SYSTEM."